fischuu/Pipeline-Holoruminant-Meta/docs/03-Setup.md

 python ~/git/Snakebite-Holoruminant-MetaG/workflow/scripts/rename_provided_assemblies.py -i CPMS_orig.fa -a CPMS
 ```

 where `-i` provided the original fasta file and `-a` the name of the assembly to be used.
+Sometimes the zipping
+of the output file was very slow, so there is a also a `--no-gzip`-option so that the gzip function can be run
+afterwards manually, what was much faster in test runs.

 ## config/escalation.yaml